Coronavirus (COVID-19) Update - Click here for more information.

 Four Halloween Tips For Oral Care

 What holiday worries dentists everywhere?
 Halloween.
 Although it’s a time for shrieks, costumes and lots of candy, this haunted holiday can wreak havoc on your kids’ (and your) teeth.
 But it doesn’t have to.
-Avoid a filling appointment by following these Halloween tips for better oral care.
+Avoid a filling appointment at Harwood Dental Practice by following these Halloween tips for better oral care.

 1. Pick Wisely